How can organizations ensure that their technology services align with user needs while upholding high standards of quality and efficiency?

 What is IT Service Management?

-IT Service Management or ITSM refers to how IT teams manage and deliver technology services to users, ensuring that each step—design, creation, delivery, and support—is efficiently handled.
+IT Service Management or ITSM refers to how IT teams manage and deliver technology services to users, ensuring that each step, design, creation, delivery, and support is efficiently handled.
 The core idea is to treat IT as a service, addressing user needs through structured requests.

-For example, a team needing new equipment submits a request through a portal, which IT staff prioritize and process.
+For example, a team needing new equipment submits a request through a portal, which the IT staff prioritize and process.
 Often needing clarification with basic IT support, ITSM covers many technologies, including computers, servers, and software.

 ITSM utilizes frameworks such as ITIL, CMMI, COBIT, and DevOps to help organizations adapt and enhance service delivery.
 These frameworks promote a customer-focused, collaborative, and continuously improving IT environment.